Samuel L. Gouverneur: Relationship with Monroe

-Gouverneur served as private secretary to his uncle, the fifth U.S. President James Monroe who served two consecutive terms as President from March 4, 1817 until March 4, 1825.
-(Note: Monroe was Gouverneur's uncle as he was married to his mother's sister Elizabeth Kortright Monroe.)
+Gouverneur served as private secretary to his uncle, the fifth U.S. President James Monroe, who served two consecutive terms from March 4, 1817 until March 4, 1825.
+(Note: Monroe was Gouverneur's uncle, as he was married to his mother's sister Elizabeth Kortright Monroe.)
 Gouverneur helped former president Monroe to press his claims to Congress to repay mounting debts.
 After Elizabeth Monroe's death in 1830, Monroe came to live at the Gouverneurs' home, and died there in 1831.
 Gouverneur was executor of Monroe's estate, which had to be sold off to pay the debts.

 Monroe was buried in the Gouverneur family vault at the New York City Marble Cemetery, until descendants had the remains moved to the James Monroe Tomb in the Hollywood Cemetery in Richmond, Virginia.
 A ceremony was held at the Gouverneur vault 175 years later, on July 8, 2006.

 Monroe's personal papers were left to Gouverneur, who also was asked to support his wife's sister Eliza Monroe Hay (also his cousin, then a widow).
 Gouverneur started work on publishing the papers or a book on Monroe, but it was never finished.
 After Mrs. Hay died in 1840, the Gouverneurs moved to Washington, DC where he worked in the consular bureau of the U.S. Department of State from 1844 to 1849.
 After Congress agreed to buy the papers of President Madison, Gouverneur proposed a similar arrangement, which was concluded in 1850.
 Some personal papers would be retained for a few generations.